 Capitalized costs of oil and natural gas properties are amortized using the unit-of-production method based upon production and estimates of proved reserves quantities.
 Unproved and unevaluated property costs are excluded from the amortization base used to determine depletion.
 Unproved and unevaluated properties are assessed for possible impairment on a periodic basis based upon changes in operating or economic conditions.
 This assessment includes consideration of the following factors, among others: the assignment of proved reserves, geological and geophysical evaluations, intent to drill, remaining lease term and drilling activity and results.
-Upon impairment, the costs of the unproved and unevaluated properties are immediately included in the amortization base.
-Exploratory dry holes are included in the amortization base immediately upon the determination that the well is not productive.
+Upon impairment, the costs of the unproved and unevaluated properties are immediately included in the amortization base immediately upon the determination that the well is not productive.